Showing posts with label morality. Show all posts

 Most people in the world are religious, or are at least theists, in one form or another.
 In any case, spirituality itself is certainly a dominant, and natural human trait.
 We are born with schema, the natural mental construct of looking for patterns and meanings, and therefore Higher Powers.
 We are born looking for Gods and Goddesses, born with an inherent desire to find Deity.
 Religion is simply a system established around any one of those given pursuits.
 Like all good things, religions can be perverted, but in its correct self, being religious, spiritual, and knowing Deity is one of the greatest blessings ever given to humanity.

-Those who hate religion will often paint any wrongdoing by religious people on the biggest billboard they can find.
-However, they never talk about all the people who turned from suicide or crime because they found religion.
-They refuse to bring to light those religious people who created the greatest civilizations in history, and those people who were among the greatest humanitarians and peace-loving individuals in the world.
-They don't talk about the fact that the founders of the sciences that we still practice today were theists.
-Sometimes, they won't even mention that the vast majority of religious people are in fact good and upstanding.
-There's a reason they don't bring up any of it, because this hate, like any form of hatred, is about promoting an agenda of prejudice and bias.
+Let's talk about all the people who turned from suicide or crime because they found religion.
+Let's not refuse to bring to light those religious people who created the greatest civilizations in history, and those people who were among the greatest humanitarians and peace-loving individuals in the world.
+Let's talk about the fact that the founders of the sciences that we still practice today were theists.
+And the fact that the vast majority of religious people are in fact good and upstanding.

 I came to realize through the Gods and their guidance that it does matter if you live your life without honor and dignity, that it does make a difference how you treat others and if bad things become of those around you, not only because they are humans too, but because the same might happen to you if its allowed to continue.
-It matters because attitudes like mine were not only those that destroy the person holding them, but also are the ones that allow all injustices to flourish in the world.
-How we live as human beings will determined ourselves and our planet.
+How we live as human beings will determine ourselves and our planet.
 There are some universal rights and wrongs, whether we like it or not, and connecting with Higher Powers or higher purpose helps bring it all into perspective and understanding, because the Highers are the ultimate orders, as in the stable structure and balance.
 That's why being religious has brought so many people back from chaos.

 Even the simple peace that being Hellenic has given me has allowed me to keep up successful battles against things that commonly destroy humans, like depression and fear.
 Without my Gods and my religion, I'd have nothing to turn to for supreme trust and power.
 Where would I be?
 I don't want to wonder.